 What if I’m running out of time to file a claim?

 Early in the pandemic, the province issued an order suspending all limitation periods and time periods for starting a claim or bringing an appeal in a civil or family court matter.
 (There's an exception for builders' liens claims.)
-The suspension will continue until 90 days after the state of emergency regarding the coronavirus ends.
+The suspension will continue until March 25, 2021.
+This will result in the suspension having been in place for exactly one year.
+To be clear: on March 25, 2021, the suspension of limitation periods will end.
+If you're contemplating a court action or appeal in a civil or family matter, file your paperwork now.

 For matters before tribunals (as distinct from courts), each tribunal can decide whether to suspend time periods.
 Check with the tribunal that is in play for your situation.